nens/threedi-docs/source/d_threedi_modeler_interface.rst

 *    Line results groundwater
 *    Line results

-In case of a 1D model an animation for dischare looks like this:
+In case of a 1D model an animation for discharge looks like this:

 .. figure:: image/d_qgis_animation_discharge.png
 	:scale: 50%